vkuday/Dog-Breed-Classifier/README.md

 - The `dog_app.ipynb` file with fully functional code, all code cells executed and displaying output, and all questions answered.
 - An HTML or PDF export of the project notebook with the name `report.html` or `report.pdf`.
 - Any additional images used for the project that were not supplied to you for the project. __Please do not include the project data sets in the `dogImages/` or `lfw/` folders.
 Likewise, please do not include the `bottleneck_features/` folder.__

-Alternatively, your submission could consist of the GitHub link to your repository.